 Expect gentle drops and scenic views of the Disney park in the distance.
 Slinky goes through one section on the right-hand side before pausing in the middle.
 Then he soars back up the tracks before encountering three small hills back to back.
 You really can’t help but smile or laugh while riding.

-You can also experience this one easily during the rain because it doesn’t close.
+You can also experience this ride easily during the rain because it doesn’t close.
 Orlando gets a lot of rain during the hotter months, especially late afternoon.
 So keep this one in your back pocket if you see the skies start to cloud up during your visit.

-I’ve also found good luck with riding Toy Story Mania at the end of the evening.
+Additionally, I’ve found good luck with riding Toy Story Mania at the end of the evening.
 Usually, you can get in line at about one hour before park close for lower than average wait times.

 If you are touring the parks later during the evening try the following: